 What You Need

-- 3 pictures of ordinary people during normal every day activities for each group (You can obtain these pictures from free image banks on the web or cut outs from magazines).
+- 3 pictures of ordinary people during normal every day activities for each group (You can obtain these pictures from the net or magazines).

 - A flip chart and pins or a magnetic board with magnets.